KelvinNewtype/Random-Surrealism/README.md

 ## 🤝 Contributions

-Contributions are welcome!
+Contributions are very welcome!
 If you have ideas to enhance the project or wish to add new features:

 1. **Fork** the repository.
 2. **Make your changes** and ensure they align with the project's artistic direction.